Chilean peso: Coins

 Shortly after the military dictatorship in Chile (1973–1990) ended, the obverse designs of the 5 and 10 peso coins were changed.
-Those coins had borne the image of a winged female figure wearing a classical robe and portrayed as if she had just broken a chain binding her two hands together (a length of chain could be seen hanging from each of her wrists); beside her appear the date of the coup d'état Roman numerals and the word LIBERTAD (Spanish for "liberty").
+Those coins had borne the image of a winged female figure wearing a classical robe and portrayed as if she had just broken a chain binding her two hands together (a length of chain could be seen hanging from each of her wrists); beside her appear the date of the coup d'état in Roman numerals and the word LIBERTAD (Spanish for "liberty").
 After the return of democracy, a design with the portrait of Bernardo O'Higgins was adopted.

 In 2001, a newly redesigned 100-peso coin bearing the image of a Mapuche woman began to circulate.
-In February, 2010, it was discovered that on the 2008 series of the 50 peso coins the country name CHILE had been misspelled as CHIIE [sic].
+In February 2010, it was discovered that on the 2008 series of the 50 peso coins the country name CHILE had been misspelled as CHIIE [sic].
 The national mint said that it did not plan to recall the coins.
 Worth about US$0.09 each at the time, the faulty coins became collector's items.
+The misprint, coming on top of earlier management problems at the mint, cost its general manager, Gregorio Íñiguez Díaz, his job; he was replaced by David Sturrock Newton.